preemptive/jsdefender-samples/Ionic/Ionic5React17/protected/README.md

     For more detail refer to this [link](https://www.preemptive.com/jsdefender/userguide/en/intro_licensing.html)
 5. Run the `npm install` command.
+6. Run the `npm run build:prod` command.
 6. Run the `npx cap sync android` command for running Android build.
 7. Run the `npx cap sync ios` command for running Android build.

 ## Commands
 1. `npm run start:browser:dev` to run the app in Dev mode in the browser.
 2. `npm run start:browser:prod` to run the app in Prod mode in the browser.
-3. `npm run build:android` to run the build for Android.
+3. `npm run start:android` to run the app for Android.
-4. `npm run build:ios` to run the build for iOS.
+4. `npm run start:ios` to run the app for iOS.

 ## How It Works